DR. W.R. “DICK” LOCKHART JR.

 DR. W.R.
 “DICK” LOCKHART JR., 82, of Winston-Salem, N.C., formerly of Huntington, husband of Angelina Lyons Lockhart, died Sept.
 22 in Forsyth Hospital, Winston-Salem.
 He was a pastor to seniors in Kernersville, N.C.
-Arrangements are incomplete at Chapman’s Mortuary, Huntington. www.chapmans-mortuary.com.
+Funeral services will be conducted 2 p.m.
+Sept.
+29 at Chapman’s Mortuary, Huntington.
+Burial will be in Ceredo Crescent Hill Cemetery.
+Visitation will be from 6 to 8 p.m.
+Sept.
+28 at the funeral home. www.chapmans-mortuary.com.

 Essential reporting in volatile times.